How to book a flight that (likely) won’t get canceled

 Book the earliest flight in the day

 The second most common cause of delays: The aircraft arrived late from its previous destination.
-Nearly 7% of flights in the first four months of 2022 were delayed for this reason.
+For this reason, nearly 7% of flights in the first four months of 2022 were delayed.

 It’s not uncommon for the aircraft flying an evening flight to have already made a couple of trips earlier in the day.
 If one of the earlier flights was delayed, there’d likely be a snowball effect.

-For example, the aircraft’s first flight of the day may have been fine, but if the second flight had maintenance problems and arrived late, then the third flight would probably run behind schedule, which could in turn affect any subsequent flights.
+For example, the aircraft’s first flight of the day may have been fine, but if the second flight had maintenance problems and arrived late, the third flight would probably run behind schedule, which could affect subsequent flights.
 You can try to avoid the snowball effect by booking the day’s first flight.

 Avoid layovers